 If you are not joint tenants

-Only the person who signed the agreement has the right to stay in the property.
-If you are not named on the agreement you can go to court to get an Occupation Order so you can stay in the house.
+Only the person who signed the tenancy agreement has the right to stay in the property.
+If you are not named on the agreement, you can go to court to get an Occupation Order so you can stay in the house.

-If the named tenant leaves the house the remaining person does not have the automatic right to stay in the house.
+If the named tenant leaves the house, the remaining person does not automatically have the right to stay in the house.

 Passing on your tenancy